amundsen-io/amundsen/frontend/docs/application_config.md

 ```

 ### Examples
-To chage this values, simply update those character lengths:
+To change these values, simply update the character lengths:
 ```js
 editableText: {
   columnDescLength: 100,